In Stock

 Along other light sensitive materials supplied for various markets, Geola Digital is glad to offer self-processing Color Photopolymer Bayfol® HX 200 film in two shapes, rolls and sheets.

-Download brochure:
+Download brochures:

-Other Bayfol® HX photopolymer grades are also available, please send us your request to info@geola.com
+Other Bayfol® HX photopolymer grades are also available:

 Bayfol® HX 200 is a light-sensitive, self-developing photopolymer film which can be used to produce phase holograms in the form of volume reflection and volume transmission holograms.
 Bayfol® HX 200 can be recorded with appropriate laser light within the visible spectral wavelength range from 440 nm to 680 nm.
 For hologram formation no further post-treatment is necessary, e.g. neither a wet nor a thermal treatment.
 Bayfol® HX 200 consists of a three layer stack of a substrate, a light-sensitive photopolymer and a protective cover film.
 The substrate is a cellulose triacetate film (TAC), and the protective cover is a polyethylene film (PE).
 The protective cover film can be removed from the photopolymer.
 The product is capable of being used for a variety of types of volume holograms.
 Please find the Bayfol® HX 200 standard sizes available from Geola Digital.